45 English for Sales Terms to Help You Close the Deal [With Quiz]

 Knowing what to say, how to say it and when to say it can put you at the top of your sales team.

-The first one gives you 30 handy words and phrases you absolutely must know.
+The following two English sales vocabulary lists are here to help.
+The first one gives you 30 handy sales words and phrases you absolutely must know.

 The second consists of 15 additional phrases that are extremely helpful for those situations where you simply don’t have the time to think about what to say.

-At the end of this article, you can check your understanding of your new sales vocab with an exercise and answer key.
+At the end of this article, you can take a quiz to check your understanding of your new English for sales vocab.

 Let’s get selling!